Cold Spring Harbor Laboratory: Educational programs

 In addition to its research mission, CSHL has a broad educational mission.
 The School of Biological Sciences (SBS), established in 1998, awards the Ph.D. degree and fully funds the research program of every student.
-Students are challenged to obtain their doctoral degree in 4-5 years.
+Students are challenged to obtain their doctoral degree in 4–5 years.
 The Undergraduate Research Program (URP) for gifted college students (established in 1959), and the Partners for the Future Program for advanced high school students (established in 1990) are now hosted at the SBS.

+Cold Spring Harbor Laboratory also partners with nearby medical schools, including the Zucker School of Medicine at Hofstra/Northwell and the Renaissance School of Medicine at Stony Brook University, to train students in each school's M.D./Ph.D. dual-degree program.
+Students from each school may choose to complete their Ph.D. thesis at CSHL.

 The CSHL Meetings & Courses Program brings over 8,500 scientists from around the world to Cold Spring Harbor annually to share research results – mostly unpublished—in 60 meetings, most held biannually; and to learn new technologies in 30 to 35 professional courses, most offered annually.
 The Cold Spring Harbor Symposium series, held every year since 1933 with the exception of three years during the Second World War, has been a forum for researchers in genetics, genomics, neuroscience and plant biology.
 At the Banbury Center, about 25-30 discussion-style meetings are held yearly for a limited number of invited participants.
 As of 2016, a two-week course at CSHL costs between $3,700 and $4,700 per student and three-day conferences cost about $1,000 per attendee.

 The DNA Learning Center (DNALC), founded in 1988, was among the early pioneers in developing hands-on genetics lab experiences for middle and high school students.
 In 2013, 31,000 students on Long Island and New York City were taught genetics labs at the DNALC and satellite facilities in New York.
 Over 9,000 high school biology teachers have participated in DNALC teacher-training programs.

 The Cold Spring Harbor Laboratory Press has established a program consisting of seven journals, 190 books, laboratory manuals and protocols, and online services for research preprints.